mattrussell2/gradescope-autograder/README.md

-# gradescope autograding setup
+# Gradescope Autograding Setup
 Gradescope is great tool for autograding assignments.
 However, there is still a substantial amount of infrastructure required to deploy and run an autograder on gradescope.
 This document provides instructions for setting up an autograder on Gradescope which usesour in-house autograding framework for `C/C++` code.
 Setup from start to finish is intended to take roughly 30 minutes.
 If you have any questions, please reach out to me at `mrussell@cs.tufts.edu`

-# infrastructure setup
+# Infrastructure Setup

 ## background
 Gradescope's autograders rely on `Docker` containers which are spun up each time